petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

 ```
 The VM App status is in the status message of the result of the VM App extension in the instance view.

-To get the status for the application on Virtual Machine Scale Set (VMSS):
+To get the status for the application on Virtual Machine Scale Set:

 ```rest
 GET